-- 1/2 cup powdered sugar
+- ½ cup powdered sugar - 114 gr

-- 2 teaspoons coffee
+- 2 teaspoons coffee - 28 gr

-- 1 tablespoon cream cheese
+- 1 tablespoon cream cheese - 15 gr

-- Starting with long side, roll dough up tightly and pinch closed at the seam.
-Use a large, sharp knife to cut the roll in half length-wise at the seam.
+- Make the half-pipe design: Use a large, sharp knife to cut the roll in half length-wise at the seam.
 You should now have two long "half-pipes."

-- Make an "S" shape with the other roll and place into the other end of the pan as pictured.
+- Make an "S" shape with the other roll and place it into the other end of the pan as pictured.
 It doesn't have to be perfect but should fill the pan from one end to the other.

-- If using streusel, sprinkle it over the top.
-Bake for 35 minutes.
-About halfway through baking time, cover bread loosely with foil to prevent over-browning.
+- Turn the oven temperature back to 350˚F. Bake for 35 minutes or until the internal temperature reaches 190˚F. About halfway through the baking time, cover bread loosely with foil to prevent over-browning.